Egorikhin/angular/aio/content/guide/router.md

-When the user clicks the back button, the `HeroDetailComponent` constructs another _link parameters array_ which it uses to navigate back to the `HeroListComponent`.
+When the user clicks the back button, the `HeroDetailComponent` letructs another _link parameters array_ which it uses to navigate back to the `HeroListComponent`.